 Investigative interviewing involves collecting detailed and accurate information about the customer's functional, medical, nursing, and social needs.
-Use your knowledge and expertise of the PAS assessment to do this.
+Documentation involves the proof collected and information obtained during the interview.

 NOTE Tips for collecting accurate, complete information for specific functions and conditions have been added to the Appendix sections for those areas.